coderefinery/documentation/_episodes/02-requirements.md

 ## Use a lightweight markup

-- LaTeX is not lightweight enough
+- LaTeX is not lightweight enough.
-- Use a standard markup language
+- Use a standard markup language.
-- Use RST or Markdown
+- Use RST or Markdown.
-- GitHub and GitLab automatically render README.md or README.rst files
+- GitHub and GitLab automatically render README.md or README.rst files.

 ---

 ## Make the documentation readable on any device

-- Many people browse the web on their phone or tablet
+- Many people browse the web on their phone or tablet.
-- If you use standard solutions and services (to be demonstrated later in this lesson), you do not have to worry about this
+- If you use standard solutions and services (to be demonstrated later in this lesson), you do not have to worry about this.

 ---

 ## Division into tutorials and keyword reference

 - Show not only what the software can do, but also how the software should be used: tutorials!
-- Tutorials should contain good defaults
+- Tutorials should contain good defaults.
-- Ready examples that one can copy-paste to get quickly started
+- Ready examples that one can copy-paste to get quickly started.

 ---